teraha-dev/statsfm-to-markdown/README.md

 ```

 **Customized Setup (Top 5 Albums, Lifetime, No Rank/Duration in SVG, Dark theme):**
-Shows the top 5 albums from all time, hiding the rank and duration in the SVG images.
+Shows the top 5 albums from all time, hiding the rank and duration in the SVGs.

 ```yaml
 - name: Update stats.fm top albums